- 💃By worshipping Sai Baba, I attract both worldly and spiritual blessings, and I experience peace and happiness in my life.

 Self-Affirmation from Chapter V of SSSC for Sai Baba devotees

-- 🪄I believe Sai Baba fully, as HE just dashed the satka on the ground, got water, and thrust the prong into the ground to get a live ember.
+- 🪄I believe Sai Baba fully.
+HE just dashed the Sanka (small stick) on the ground to get water; then thrust the prong into the ground to get a live ember.

-- 🌌I will always utter Allah Malik (God is the sole owner).
+- 🌌I always utter Allah Malik (God is the sole owner).

 - 🪔I am unperturbed even in scarcity, because Sai Baba can perform the miracle of turning water into oil.

-- 🙏I will be meek and humble, as Sai Baba, though a Siddha (one with powers), acts like a Sadhaka (aspirant).
+- 🙏I am meek and humble as Sai Baba, a Siddha (one with powers) acts like a Sadhaka (aspirant).

 - 🦶I believe that Padukas (footprints) under the Shirdi Temple Neem tree grant blessings and are the feet of the Sai Baba’s Guru.

-- ⛱️My resting place is Shirdi; I will go there and offer my worship to Sai.
+- ⛱️My resting place is Shirdi; I go there and offer my worship to Sai.

 -